open-formulieren/open-forms/docs/configuration/registration/zgw.rst

    * **Objects API - Objecttype**: Fill in the default URL of the ProductAanvraag OBJECTTYPE in the Objecttypes API. *For example* ``https://example.com/api/v1/objecttypes``
    * **Objects API - Objecttype version**: Fill in the default version of the OBJECTTYPE in the Objecttypes API. *For example:* ``1``

 #.
-You can map a form variable with a Zaak property (eigenshap) by clicking the related button (*Connect variables with ZAAK properties*).
+You can map a form variable with a Zaak property (eigenschap) by clicking the related button (*Map variables to case properties*).
    A modal will open where you have to choose the variable along with providing a valid property name.
 Both fields should be provided in order to create a connection.

 #.
 Click **Opslaan**